amirhosein-prdv/amirhosein-prdv/README.md

-Below is a short story on my background in electrical/telecommunication engineering education.
+Below is a brief account of my background in electrical/telecommunication engineering education.

 ## Educational background
-I'm studying **M.Sc.** in Telecommunication systems at [University of Tehran](https://ece.ut.ac.ir/en/ece).
-Nowadays I am working as an R&D for AI and a signal processing engineer.
-I work and research on dynamic indoor localization with help of machine learning algorithms.
+I have graduated with an M.Sc. in Telecommunication Systems from the [University of Tehran](https://ece.ut.ac.ir/en/ece).
+Nowadays, I am working as an R&D for AI and a signal processing engineer.
+I work and research on dynamic indoor localization with the help of machine learning algorithms.

 I received a **B.Sc.** degree from the School of Electrical Engineering, [IUST](http://www.iust.ac.ir/en).
 I can program in Python and C++.
 My favorite fields are Artificial Intelligence, Wireless Communication, signal processing, and especially mobile communication in combination with artificial intelligence tools such as machine learning and deep learning.
-I have participated in natural language processing and vital signal processing projects with artificial intelligence, and I have experience in working with microcontrollers such as Arduino and STM32 and designing electronic boards in the Altium environment, and I have done various projects both in university and in industry.
-In addition, working as a team and on practical projects are very attractive for me.
+I have participated in natural language processing and vital signal processing projects with artificial intelligence, and I have experience in working with microcontrollers such as Arduino and STM32 and designing electronic boards in the Altium environment.
+I have done various projects both in university and in industry.
+In addition, working as a team and on practical projects is very attractive to me.

-Further more, During my bachelor's degree, I have also concentrated on Machine Learning research in wireless communication and signal processing, specifically Deep Learning models.
+Furthermore, during my bachelor's degree, I have also concentrated on Machine Learning research in wireless communication and signal processing, specifically Deep Learning models.
 As a result, for my thesis, I am going to implement a Reinforcement-learning with the use of deep-learning models in wireless communication to develop `Cooperative communication with multi-UAVs` to improve parameters of communication links such as SNR, Bit rate, ... by choosing UAVs optimally under the supervision of [Dr. S. Mohammad Razavizadeh](https://scholar.google.nl/citations?hl=en&user=jtR2cGMAAAAJ), Associate Professor at Iran University of Science and Technology.

 ### Resume (CV)
-Enclosed within this section, you will find my curriculum vitae (CV), which serves as a comprehensive documentation of my career trajectory and educational background.
-By perusing the resume, you will gain insight into the diverse array of professional roles and responsibilities I have undertaken, showcasing my unwavering commitment and proficiency in my chosen field.
+I've included my curriculum vitae (CV), which is a comprehensive documentation of my career trajectory and educational background.
+By looking over the resume, you will gain insight into the diverse array of professional roles and responsibilities I have undertaken, showcasing my unwavering commitment and proficiency in my chosen field.
 Additionally, my educational journey has been marked by a steadfast dedication to academic excellence, equipping me with a profound knowledge base and a strong foundation in my area of expertise.
 <div align="center">
   <img alt="Amirhosein's CV" width="80px" src="imgs/icons8-resume-100.png" />
 </div>

 ## My main research interests
-- AI : Machine Learning, Deep Learning, Reinforcement learning
+- AI: Machine Learning, Deep Learning, Reinforcement learning
 - Signal processing
 - Applications of machine learning in telecommunications
 - wireless Communication (5G, 6G, ISAC, UAVs, IRS, ...)